-I explore the history of community development corporations, little-known community organizations, self-help housing efforts, and an array of imaginative residents who acted as their own architects and planners – in many cases without professional training.
-Inspired by calls for community control of political institutions, schools, and the built environment that arose from the Civil Rights Movement in the late 1960s, Harlemites demanded new influence over their neighborhood.
+This research explores the history of community development corporations, little-known community organizations, self-help housing efforts, and an array of imaginative residents who acted as their own architects and planners – in many cases without professional training.
+Inspired by calls for community control of political institutions, schools, and the built environment that arose from the radical shift of the Civil Rights Movement in the late 1960s, Harlemites demanded new influence over their neighborhood.
 The community-based institutions they formed in this pursuit subsequently served as the crucibles in which residents offered and debated competing conceptions of what Harlem should look like and who should occupy its streets.
-Through a social, political, and architectural history of their struggle to determine the future of one place, I explain the broader story of the emergence of local actors as major players in contemporary urban development; the changing ideas of what it meant to improve a community; the lasting, often ironic spatial consequences of 1960s demands for participatory democracy; and the unexpected, often radical roots of the phenomena that today characterize the neoliberal city.
+Through a social, political, and architectural history of their struggle to determine the future of one place, The Roots of Urban Renaissance explains the broader story of the emergence of community-based organizations as major players in contemporary urban development; the changing ideas of what it meant to improve a community; the lasting, often ironic spatial consequences of 1960s demands for participatory democracy; and the unexpected, often radical roots of the phenomena that today characterize the neoliberal city.